Q. What type of media can you recover from?

 Q. Is there a way to expedite my data recovery?

 Yes!
 We offer expedited service.
 Instead of a $75 diagnostic fee, the Rush Diagnostic is $200.
 The Rush Diagnostic allows you to cut the line and your drive is worked on immediately instead of being placed in line.
 While the speed of the recovery is dependent on the health of the drive, the average Rush Recovery is completed within 1-3 business days.
-Just like any recovery, we still call with a quote between $200-$1000, which you can then approve or decline.
+Just like any recovery, we still call with a quote.
+The rate for expedited recoveries is $400 per hour.
+Most expedited recovery quotes range from $400-$2000, which you can then approve or decline.
 You are not obligated to proceed with the recovery even though you paid for a Rush Diagnostic.

 Q. Can you recover my applications?